-I am grateful for all of you, for the homeschooling journey we have had so far this year, and to be able to share my thoughts with you through this newsletter.
+I am grateful for all of you, for the homeschooling journey we have had so far this year, and to be able to share my thoughts with you through our newsletter and blog posts.
 It is my hope that some ideas here will be a blessing to someone reading this.

 As we move through this season, how can we make homeschool and family life more meaningful?